eleda77/eleda77.github.io/docs/vocab_list.md

 **ossified** - having turned into bone or bony tissue; having become rigid or fixed in attitude or position

 **ostler** - a man employed to look after the horses of people staying at an inn

+**oubliette** - a secret dungeon with access only through a trapdoor in its ceiling
 ### P  {#header-title-16}
 **palestra** - a public place for training or exercise in wrestling or athletics (in Greek antiquity)

 **palfrey** - a docile horse used for ordinary riding, especially by women

 **pannier** - a basket, especially one of a pair carried by a beast of burden

+**parsimony** - extreme unwillingness to spend money or use resources

 **paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt